plainsimpledot/HIP/00YZ-au-frequency-plan-choice.md

 The reasoning given related to a footnote inserted in a LORA Alliance document by an industry player which the Alliance themselves have confirmed in no way reflects the LORA Alliance official stance.
+The LOARA Alliance have made it very clear and all of their official documentation confirms that they support both AU915 and AS923 in Australia and the Alliance make no distinction between the two.
 The LORA Alliance also confirmed that there is absolutely no intention to diminish the AU915 frequency plan in the future.